 - instructional staff can be found in section II.C.1 of the Faculty and Instructional Staff Handbook and

-- sexual violence, sexual harassment, stalking and intimate-partner violence complaints can be found in the Sexual Assault and Harassment Policy
+- sexual violence, sexual harassment, stalking, intimate-partner violence, and other sex adn gender based complaints can be found in the Sexual Assault and Harassment Policy

 Statement of Equal Opportunity